Series / Strong Medicine

 - As Leslie was originally so likeable and his derailment was so asspullish, even hardcore fans of Lifetime's trademark "man-bad-woman-good" fare called shenanigans—even Lu, the resident Straw Feminist, couldn't believe that he had turned into a wife-beater.

 - This inadvertently happened to many of Lu's boyfriends as well to the point of Cartwright Curse.
-One's a perfectly nice guy who freaks out and heads for the hills as soon as he learns she has a kid, another is a spineless Nice Guy who lets his Rich Bitch ex-wife bully him into dumping her by threatening to take away his kid.
-Another helps her heal from her rape and they're seriously discussing marriage.
-So of course, he gets shot protecting her.
-And still another just fizzles out even though he seemed perfect for her.
+One's a perfectly Nice Guy who freaks out and heads for the hills as soon as he learns she has a kid, another is a spineless Nice Guy who lets his Rich Bitch ex-wife bully him into dumping her by threatening to take away his kid.
+Another helps her heal from her rape and they're seriously discussing marriage. . .only minutes before he gets shot protecting her.
+And yet another seems perfect for her, only for things to just fizzle out.

 - Dana's boyfriend Nick as well.
-Despite her initial qualms over their age difference (she's ten years his senior), their relationship progresses fairly normally when he's suddenly balking at the idea of getting married and having children and she gives him the boot.
+Actively pursues Dana and clearly adores her and puts to rest her initial qualms over their age difference (she's ten years his senior), as well as the fact that she's his supervisor.
+For several years, they're blissfully happy—until she starts bringing up marriage and children and he reacts like a scared jackrabbit, prompting her to give him the boot.
 It's understandable that she wouldn't want to waste time with someone who doesn't have the same goals as she (especially since she's running out of time to have children), but he's made to look a jerk for something that's entirely reasonable on his part (he's only in his late twenties and it's understandable that this isn't his top priority).

 - Flanderization: Lu starts out merely having a chip on her shoulder about rich people and being a slight Straw Feminist.
-Understandable, as she grew up in a poor neighborhood and frequently saw the end results of that poverty—violence, drug abuse, teen pregnancies (of which her son is a result), domestic abuse, etc. But by the series end, both traits are completely out of control, to the point where EVERY episode was guaranteed a scene of her screaming her head off about the social injustice of the week and the evils of the rich people perpetuating it.
+Understandable, as she grew up in a poor neighborhood and frequently saw—and still sees in her medical practice—the end results of that poverty, such as violence, drug abuse, teen pregnancies (of which her son is a result), domestic abuse, etc. But by the series end, both traits are completely out of control, to the point where EVERY episode was guaranteed a scene of her screaming her head off about the social injustice of the week and the evils of the rich people and/or men perpetuating it.

 - Gender Flip: The shows was noted by at least one person as having a lot of gender-flipped dynamics common on medical shows, especially regarding Peter, since he was the good-looking, motorcycle riding male Hello, Nurse! surrounded by smart, distinguished female doctors, instead of the more typical reversal.

-- Heroic BSOD: Lu has this not only after being raped, but it kicks into high gear after the grand jury declines to indict her attacker.
+- Heroic B.S.O.D.: Lu has this not only after being raped, but it kicks into high gear after of course the grand jury declines to indict her attacker.
+She has another after he boyfriend is shot and killed trying to protect her from a vengeful patient.

 - Hooker with a Heart of Gold: Several patients, of course.
 Lana is implied to have been this as well.